Recreation Choice information

 The Winter Park Ski Resort has randomly moved lift hours forward an hour (during the later festival weeks) in the past.
 This allows for more morning thawing time of frozen snowpack for safer skiing conditions.
 And with late season longer days, more afternoon skiing time.
 These operational hour changes usually have a very short notice.
 We will contact each group if there are such lift time changes.

 Daily Locker Rentals

-The festival staff believes the standard locker can be shared with multiple persons, since we see students placing 2-3+ pairs of shoes and a few personal belongings within them.
-Standard sized lockers will not accommodate a pair of ski boots.
+The festival staff believes the small locker can be shared with multiple persons, since we see students placing 2-3+ pairs of shoes and a few personal belongings within them.
+Small sized lockers will not accommodate a pair of ski boots.
 None of these daily locker sizes will accommodate a pair of skis/poles.

 The daily locker rentals are typically used by group members:

 - receiving their ski equipment rentals at the resort ski rental shop and need a place to store the shoes being worn to the rental shop.
 This is usually for their first ski day, since their boots can be worn to ski, the remaining days.

 - In need of a place to store personal belongings, or extra clothing, rather than having to walk to their parked bus to retrieve them.

 These daily automated lockers can be rented through nearby automated kiosks.
 A kiosk will accept bills of various denominations, as well as a debit/credit card.
 A person can choose the number of days to have the same locker.
 These lockers are easy to share among multiple persons, since a multiple digit code is provided, and if shared, can be used by more than one person to access the locker for the duration of its rental, as many times as needed.

 Large Lockers for overnight storage of ski equipment